Strictly atomic modules in definable categories: Background from Model Theory

 \paragraph{Free realisations of pp formulas} A {\bf free realisation} of a pp formula $\phi$ in $n$ free variables is a finitely presented module $C$ and an $n$-tuple $\overline{c}$ from $C$ such that ${\rm pp}^C(\overline{c}) = \langle \phi\rangle$.
 It follows that, if $M$ is any module and $\overline{a} \in \phi(M)$, then there is a morphism $f:C \to M$ such that $f\overline{c} = \overline{a}$ \cite[1.2.7]{PreNBK}.

 Every pp formula has a free realisation \cite[1.2.14]{PreNBK}.

 \paragraph{Irreducible pp-types} A nonzero pp-type $p$ is {\bf irreducible} (or {\bf indecomposable}) if it is realised in an indecomposable pure-injective module.
 That module, the {\bf hull}, denoted $H(p)$, of $p$, is unique to isomorphism (over any realisation of $p$).
-Ziegler's criterion, see \cite[4.3.49]{PreNBK}, is an often checkable criterion for this: it says that $p$ is irreducible iff, for every $\psi_1, \psi_2$ not in $p$, there is $\phi \in p$ such that $(\psi_1 \wedge \phi) + (\psi_2 \wedge \phi) \notin p$.
+Ziegler's Criterion, see \cite[4.3.49]{PreNBK}, is an often checkable criterion for this: it says that $p$ is irreducible iff, for every $\psi_1, \psi_2$ not in $p$, there is $\phi \in p$ such that $(\psi_1 \wedge \phi) + (\psi_2 \wedge \phi) \notin p$.

-\paragraph{Neg-isolated pp-types} A pp-type $p$ is said to be {\bf neg-isolated} by a pp formula $\phi$ if it is maximal (among pp-types) with respect to not containing $\phi$.
+\paragraph{Neg-isolated pp-types} A pp-type $p$ is said to be {\bf neg-isolated} by a pp formula $\phi$ if it is maximal among pp-types not containing $\phi$.
 Any such pp-type is \cite[\S 5.3.5, 4.3.52]{PreNBK} irreducible, so is realised in an indecomposable pure-injective.
 An indecomposable pure-injective $N$ is said to be {\bf neg-isolated} if it is the hull of a neg-isolated pp-type and, in that case, every non-zero pp-type realised in it is neg-isolated, see \cite[5.3.46]{PreNBK}.
-In fact neg-isolation of $N$ is equivalent, see \cite[5.3.47]{PreNBK}, to the functor $N\otimes -$ being the injective hull of a simple object in the functor category $(R\mbox{-}{\rm mod}, {\bf Ab})$.
+In fact neg-isolation of $N$ is equivalent, see \cite[5.3.47]{PreNBK}, to the functor $N\otimes_R -$ being the injective hull of a simple object in the functor category $(R\mbox{-}{\rm mod}, {\bf Ab})$.

 All these notions relativise to any definable category ${\cal D}$, see \cite[\S 5.3.5]{PreNBK}.
-In particular $N$ is {\bf neg-isolated} in ${\cal D}$, or with respect to ${\cal D}$, if it is the hull of some pp-type $p$ such that there is a pp formula $\psi$ such that $p$ is maximal among pp-types realised in modules in ${\cal D}$ with respect to not containing $\psi$.
-Also, the relevant functor categories are those associated to ${\cal D}$ and ${\cal D}^{\rm d}$ (Gabriel localisations of the functor categories associated to the whole module category \cite[\S 12.3]{PreNBK}).
+In particular $N$ is {\bf neg-isolated} in ${\cal D}$, or with respect to ${\cal D}$, if it is the hull of some pp-type $p$ such that there is a pp formula $\psi$ such that $p$ is maximal, with respect to not containing $\psi$, among pp-types realised in modules in ${\cal D}$.
+Also, the relevant functor categories are those associated to ${\cal D}$ and ${\cal D}^{\rm d}$ (those functor categories are Gabriel localisations of the functor categories associated to the whole module category \cite[\S 12.3]{PreNBK}).